jruby/warbler/README.txt

 === Other Rack-based applications

-If you have a 'config.ru' file in the top directory or one of the immediate subdirectories of your application, it will be included and used as the rackup script for your Rack-based application.
+If you have a +config.ru+ file in the top directory or one of the immediate subdirectories of your application, it will be included and used as the rackup script for your Rack-based application.
 You will probably need to specify framework and application gems in